owkin/scancovia/README.md

 ### Performances of the models

-AI-severity has been evaluated on 3 different outcomes and 2 validation cohorts:
+AI-severity has been evaluated on 3 different outcomes and 2 cohorts:
 - A cohort of 150 patients from Hôpital Bicêtre APHP (first row)
 - An independent cohort of 135 patients from Gustave Roussy (second row)